 University Student Volunteer Profiles

-We are so grateful for our team of university student volunteers who have worked tirelessly to bring you this year’s Virtual CampMed!
+We are so grateful for our team of university student volunteers who are working hard to bring you this year’s Virtual CampMed!
 These talented students have put together live sessions and supplementary content videos aimed at educating and entertaining campers interested in a career in the healthcare field.

 My name is Roxanne Boodhoo.
-I currently live in Sudbury, but am originally from Vaughan, Ontario.
-I completed a Psychology undergraduate degree with Honours, and am currently a graduate research student and teaching assistant at Laurentian University working on a MSc in Biology.
-I have a strong interest and love when it comes to medicine, as well as a passion for volunteering, community involvement, healthcare, ethics, and mental health.
-I am extremely excited about CampMed 2020 and about working with the other volunteers in this journey through the virtual-camp format.
-I feel especially excited to be connecting and participating virtually with younger students who have an interest in entering the healthcare field, and I hope to connect and share my own personal experiences and knowledge with my colleagues and with the campers.
+I currently live in Sudbury, but I am originally from Vaughan, Ontario.
+I’ve completed my Psychology undergraduate degree with Honours.
+I am a graduate research student and teaching assistant at Laurentian University, currently working on a MSc in Biology.
+I have a strong interest in and love of medicine, as well as a passion for volunteering, community involvement, healthcare, ethics, and mental health.
+I am extremely excited about CampMed 2020 this year and about working with the other volunteers in this journey through the virtual-camp platform.
+I feel especially excited to be connecting and participating with younger students who have an interest in entering the healthcare field, and I hope to connect and share my own personal experiences and knowledge with my colleagues and campers.

-Hello everyone, my name is Thia Courchesne from Timmins, Ontario!
-I’ve recently completed my first year at the University of Ottawa in the Honours Bachelor in Health Sciences program, and I am hoping to apply to NOSM once I’ve completed my undergraduate program.
-I’m honoured to have the opportunity to volunteer for this year’s Virtual CampMed, and I am excited to share my knowledge and passion for health care and medicine within these sessions with the ambitious participants!
+Hello everyone, my name is Thia Courchesne and I am from Timmins, Ontario!
+I’ve recently completed my first year at the University of Ottawa in the Honours Bachelor’s in Health Sciences program, and I am hoping to apply to Northern Ontario School of Medicine once I’ve completed my undergraduate degree.
+I’m honoured to have the opportunity to volunteer at this year’s virtual CampMed, I am excited to share my knowledge and passion for health care and medicine within these sessions with the ambitious participants!

-My name is Brodie Gies-MacNeil and I am entering my fourth year of my Bachelor of Science in Nursing at Cambrian College.
+My name is Brodie Gies-MacNeil and I am entering the fourth year of my Bachelor of Science in Nursing at Cambrian College.
 I enjoy spending my time as an on-ice hockey official, working as a PSW, and broadening my medical knowledge and experience.
-I am looking forward to working with the participants of CampMed in the new method of delivery for this year!
+I am looking forward to working with the students of CampMed in this year’s new delivery method!

 My name is Emma!
 I am a student at Lakehead University, pursuing my Honours Bachelor of Science in Biology in the direction of eventually attending medical school.
-I spend my free time playing violin, reading, hiking, and coaching gymnastics.
+In my free time I enjoy playing violin, reading, hiking, and coaching gymnastics.

-My name is Félix Lavigne, and I was raised on a dairy farm in Englhart, Ontario.
+My name is Félix Lavigne and I was raised on a dairy farm in Englehart, Ont.
 I just recently finished my second year at Laurentian University in the Biomedical Biology program and hope to attend NOSM in the future.

-My name is Gabrielle McDonald.
+My name is Gabrielle McDonald!
 I am from North Bay and I am starting my fourth year of nursing at Nipissing University.
-I am equally passionate about health sciences and healthcare and cannot wait to share this experience with everyone this year!
+I am passionate about health sciences and healthcare and cannot wait to share the Virtual CampMed experience with everyone this year!

 Hi!
 My name is Mackenzie Musicco and I am completing my undergraduate degree in Radiation Therapy at Laurentian University.
 I am involved in a lot of community based volunteer programs to help those in my community.
-I have always been interested in the science and health care fields and want to share my knowledge and love for science by volunteering with CampMed this year!
+I have always been interested in the science and healthcare field and wanted to share my knowledge and love for science by volunteering with CampMed this year!

-Hello everyone – my name is Matthew Novello.
-I am a dental student at Western University and the lead for the Virology & Immunology session!
+Hello everyone!
+My name is Matthew Novello, and I am a dental student at Western University and the lead for the Virology and Immunology session.
 I was born and raised in Sault Ste.
 Marie and enjoy science, country music, and the outdoors!

-Hi, my name is Hailey, and I am a recent graduate from the Health Promotion Program at Laurentian University.
-Born and raised in Sudbury, I have had great opportunities volunteering and working in the health field in my community.
+My name is Hailey, and I am a recent graduate from the Health Promotion Program at Laurentian University.
+I was born and raised in Sudbury, and have had great opportunities volunteering and working in the health field in my community.
 I decided to volunteer with CampMed this year to share my knowledge and passion for health and the healthcare field with younger, aspiring students.
 I cannot wait to share my thoughts and knowledge, as well as my academic and volunteer experiences with younger students hoping to enter the health field!

 Hi there!
-My name is Andrea Pintar and I’m from Timmins, Ontario.
-I am going into my fourth year of Biology and Medical Sciences at Western University.
+My name is Andrea Pintar and I’m from Timmins, ON.
+I’m going into my 4th year of Biology and Medical Sciences at Western University.
 I hope to give campers an amazing virtual experience at CampMed!

 Hi, my name is Adam and I’m from Atikokan, Ontario.
-My incredible experience as a participant in CampMed inspired me to pursue a degree in human biology, and I hope that as a volunteer I can help give the same outstanding experience to another student.
-I am planning, along with my twin sister Claire, to apply to NOSM’s MD program in 2022, and it is our ambition to enrol in the program together.
+My incredible experience as a participant in CampMed inspired me to pursue a degree in human biology, and I hope that as a volunteeer I can help give the same outstanding experience to another student.
+I, along with my twin sister Claire, am planning on applying to NOSM’s MD program in 2022, and it is our ambition to enrol in the program together.

-Hello, my name is Claire, and my goal in volunteering with NOSM CampMed is to continue my involvement with NOSM from being a CampMed participant in 2016, to a CampMed volunteer in 2020, and to a NOSM applicant in 2022.
+Hello my name is Claire, and my goal in volunteering with NOSM CampMed is to continue my partnership with NOSM, having been a CampMed participant (2016), CampMed volunteer (2020), and NOSM applicant (2022).
 My twin brother Adam and I often work together on complex problems and look forward to the challenge of creating a virtual CampMed with the rest of the team.
-We also hope to one day become doctors that have been educated by NOSM.
+We also hope to one day become doctors that have been educated by NOSM!

 Bonjour à vous tous!
-Je me nomme Tyler Pretty, et cette année je m’embarque dans ma 4e année du programme de Sciences Infirmières ici à l’Université Laurentienne.
-Je suis né et élevé ici à Sudbury, et je passe mon temps libre en jouant aux sports, regardant mes séries préféré sur Netflix, ou en agissant comme bénévole avec plusiers organisme communautaire!
-J’ai hâte de faire parti du programme CampMed, en tant que bénévole cette année afin que je puisse vous partage mes connaissances, mes pensées, ainsi que mes expériences! À bientôt!
+Je me nomme Tyler Pretty et cette année je m’embarque dans ma 4e année du programme de Sciences Infirmières ici à l’Université Laurentienne.
+Je suis né et élevé ici à Sudbury et je passe mon temps libre en jouant aux sports, regardant mes séries préféré sur Netflix ou en agissant comme bénévole avec plusieurs organisme communautaire!
+J’ai hâte de faire parti du programme CampMed en tant que bénévole cette année afin que je puisse vous partager mes connaissances, mes pensées ainsi que mes expériences! À bientôt!

 Alanna (Aly) Pullen

-My name is Jenna, and as a recent graduate from the Radiation Therapy program at Laurentian University, along with having a strong background in sciences, I am passionate about the provision of optimal patient-centred care.
+Hello, my name is Jenna, and as a recent graduate from the radiation therapy program at Laurentian University, with a strong background in sciences, I am passionate about the provision of optimal patient-centered care.
 I am also passionate about community-involvement and I enjoy volunteering with a variety of populations in Sudbury.

 Hi there!
 My name is Caleb Robinson-Ethier and I am from Timmins, Ontario.
-I am entering my second year of study at the University of Ottawa in the Health Sciences program.
+I am entering my second year of study at the University of Ottawa in the program of Health Sciences.
 My ultimate goal is to pursue medical school at NOSM after my undergrad.
 I love learning new things as well as teaching others, and I am thrilled to be able to do so by volunteering at CampMed!

-My name is Janani Sathiasalen, and I am currently completing a Bachelor’s degree in Biology at Western University.
+Hello, my name is Janani Sathiaselan and I am currently completing a bachelor’s degree in Biology at Western University.
 I am very excited to be volunteering with CampMed this year!
-I enjoy working in a team, love to learn and teach, and am passionate about healthcare equity and ethics, as well as mental health.
-When I am no reading, I enjoy running and crafting.
+I enjoy working in teams, love to learn and teach, and am passionate about healthcare equity and ethics, and mental health.
+When I am not reading, I enjoy running and crafting.

-My name is Chloe Smith, and I am an Indigenous student currently going into my final year of a Honours Bachelor of Science in Global Health at York University.
-I am passionate about improving health care in Northern and rural Ontario by examining socio-political factors and policy reform.
+My name is Chloe Smith, I am an Indigenous student currently going into my final year of a BSc Hon in Global Health at York University.
+I am passionate about improving health care in northern and rural Ontario by examining socio-political factors and policy reform.

-My name is Charley, and I first heard about CampMed through friends that had volunteered as Team Leads and immediately I knew I wanted to get involved as well.
-I wish that I could have had the opportunity to attend a program like CampMed in high school so that I could have discovered more about the Health Sciences field, learn from university students about their experiences, and gain any insight that they had to offer.
-That kind of exposure is so valuable, and I am grateful that I now have the opportunity to share my own experiences and insights with younger students.
+Hello, my name is Charley Truyens and I first heard about CampMed through friends that had volunteered as counsellors, and I knew immediately that I wanted to get involved as well.
+I wish that I could have had the opportunity to attend a program like CampMed in high school so that I could discover more about the Health Sciences field, learn from University students about their experiences, and gain any insight that they have to offer as that kind of exposure is so valuable!
+I am grateful that I now have the opportunity to share my experiences and insights with younger students.

 Hi everyone!
-My name is Heidi Tuszkiewicz, and I am finishing a Certificate in Gerontology this summer as well as going into my final year of Chemical Engineering at Laurentian University in the fall.
-I am also on the track and cross-country teams at Laurentian!
-In addition to pursuing my degree and competing for Laurentian, I am extremely passionate about working with youth!
-I am looking to pursue a career in which I can work with children and my ultimate goal is to attend NOSM and work as a paediatrician in Northern Ontario to give back to the awesome community that I call home!
+My name is Heidi Tuszkiewicz.
+I am finishing up a Certificate in Gerontology this summer as well as am going into my final year of Chemical Engineering at Laurentian University in the fall.
+I am also on the track and cross country team at Laurentian!
 I am looking forward to volunteering with CampMed this summer!

 Hi everyone!
 My name is Manon, and I am a recent graduate from the Biochemistry program at Laurentian University.
 Currently, I am completing my first year of an M.Sc. in Chemical Sciences at Laurentian.
-Being rooted in the North, specifically Sudbury, I’ve had a number of opportunities to work and volunteer in my community.
+Being rooted in the North, specifically Sudbury, I’ve had a number of opportunities working and volunteering in my community.
 As a result, I am very cognizant of the social determinants of health and health inequities that are inherent to people living in the North.
-By sharing my knowledge and experiences in Northern Ontario with rural and remote high school students who, like myself, have a strong interest in the health sciences and medicine, it is hoped that they are enticed to become future physicians, especially here in the North.
-Despite the challenges brought upon us by COVID-19, I couldn’t be more excited to be part of this year’s Virtual CampMed!
+By sharing my knowledge and experiences with Northern Ontario, rural and remote high school students who, like myself, have a strong interest in health sciences and medicine, I hope to inspire them to become future physicians, especially here in the North.
+Despite the challenges brought upon us by COVID-19, I couldn’t be more excited to be a part of this year’s Virtual CampMed!